Villa Taylor: History and description

 On reclaiming the Villa Taylor at the end of the war, Mrs Taylor promptly sold it, reputedly because, as a staunch Republican, she objected to the villa's use by the Democratic Roosevelt.
-The purchaser was the mother of Comte Charles de Breteuil, a newspaper publisher, and he and his wife, known as Boule, received the villa as a wedding present.
-After the death of her husband in 1960, the comtesse remained living at the house until her own death, on a lifetime lease having sold on the property to King Hassan II in the 1980s.
+The purchaser was the mother of Comte Charles de Breteuil, a newspaper publisher, and he and his wife, Madeline, known as Boule, received the villa as a wedding present.
+Charles died in 1960 and the comtesse lived there on a lifetime lease until her death.
+Villa Taylor was also frequented by the couple's son, Jean, until his death in 1972; Jean, a playboy and drug dealer, hosted notables including Pamela Courson and Marianne Faithfull at the house.
+Upon the comtesse's death in 1994, the property went to King Hassan II, to whom the comtesse had sold it in the 1985.
 The King originally planned to offer the house to his son, the Crown Prince, but these plans were not taken forward.
+Some of the items from the house were sold by the comtesse prior to her death; one of its tables resides at the Villa Bled Roknine nearby.